 Houston Housing Market Forecast for 2026

-Looking ahead to 2026, the Houston housing market is expected to maintain a stable growth trajectory.
-While national economic uncertainty and interest rate volatility may continue to impact buyer confidence, Houston’s affordability, population growth, and employment base are projected to support moderate price appreciation and strong rental performance throughout the year.
+Looking ahead through 2026, the Houston housing market is set to hold a stable growth trajectory.
+National economic uncertainty and interest rate volatility may keep pressing on buyer confidence.
+But Houston’s affordability, population growth, and employment base are projected to support moderate price appreciation and strong rental performance throughout the year.

 Home prices in Houston are forecast to rise by 3% to 5% through 2026.
-With the current median home price at $329,000, this would bring values to between $345,000 and $351,750 by early 2026.
+With the current median home price at $329,000, that puts values somewhere between $345,000 and $351,750 by late 2026.
 Appreciation is expected to be strongest in mid-priced suburbs and gentrifying neighborhoods near downtown and major employment zones.

-Neighborhoods such as Spring Branch, Independence Heights, and parts of the East End are likely to outperform citywide averages, driven by increased buyer activity, infrastructure investment, and investor demand.
+Neighborhoods like Spring Branch, Independence Heights, and parts of the East End are likely to outperform citywide averages.
+Increased buyer activity, infrastructure investment, and investor demand are all pointing in the same direction there.

-While inventory is projected to increase modestly, particularly in new developments outside the 610 Loop, supply constraints will persist in inner-loop and high-demand areas.
-With limited land and slower permitting in central neighborhoods, housing options under $400K will remain competitive, sustaining upward price pressure.
+Inventory is projected to increase modestly, especially in new developments outside the 610 Loop.
+But supply constraints will persist in inner-loop and high-demand areas.
+With limited land and slower permitting in central neighborhoods, housing options under $400K will stay competitive, keeping upward price pressure in place.

-Days on market are expected to remain relatively flat, averaging 45 to 50 days, as demand stabilizes and more buyers re-enter the market if mortgage rates ease later in 2025.
+Days on market are expected to hold relatively flat, averaging 45 to 50 days, as demand stabilizes and more buyers re-enter the market if mortgage rates ease later in 2026.
+Knowing how to choose the right home loan will matter more than ever as buyers navigate that shift.

-The Houston rental market will continue its upward trajectory into 2026.
+The Houston rental market will keep climbing into and through 2026.
 Rents are projected to rise by 3.5% to 5%, with stronger gains in one- and two-bedroom units.
-As affordability pressures and interest rates price out many buyers, the renter population is expected to grow—particularly among professionals, young families, and recent in-migrants.
+As affordability pressures and interest rates price out buyers, the renter population is expected to grow, particularly among professionals, young families, and recent in-migrants.

-Rental supply in affordable segments remains limited, which will maintain high occupancy and landlord leverage across Class B/C properties.
-Multifamily investors can expect strong tenant retention and continued yield stability.
+Rental supply in affordable segments stays limited, which will keep occupancy high and landlord leverage strong across Class B and C properties.
+If you’re a multifamily investor, expect solid tenant retention and continued yield stability.

-Houston’s population is expected to grow by another 100,000+ residents in 2026, supported by job creation in energy, healthcare, logistics, and tech.
-This growth will drive housing demand across both owner-occupied and rental segments, reinforcing price stability and investor interest.
+Houston’s population is expected to grow by another 100,000-plus residents in 2026, supported by job creation in energy, healthcare, logistics, and tech.
+That growth drives housing demand across both owner-occupied and rental segments, reinforcing price stability and investor interest.
+Forbes has noted Houston’s consistent position as a top-performing real estate market, and population momentum is a big part of that story.

-Urban infill areas near job hubs, universities, and transit corridors are expected to see the most consistent growth, while suburban communities with strong school districts will remain in demand among family buyers.
+Urban infill areas near job hubs, universities, and transit corridors are expected to see the most consistent growth.
+Suburban communities with strong school districts will stay in demand among family buyers, giving you multiple entry points depending on your strategy.

 Houston Real Estate Market